'Rurouni Kenshin' Manga To Go On Hiatus After Creator Arrested For Child Pornography Possession

 Although Watsuki has expressed deep regret over his actions, Shueisha commented that it is taking the allegations against him seriously.

-If found guilty of the charges against him, Watsuki could face up to a year in prison and pay fines up to one million yen.
+If found guilty of the charges against him, Watsuki could face up to a year in prison and pay fines up to 1 million yen.

 Watsuki is best known for creating the series, Rurouni Kenshin: Meiji Swordsman Romantic Story and was serialized by Shueisha more than 20 years ago.
 The manga has sold more than 60 million copies in print.
 The story centers on Kenshin Himura, a former assassin during the Meiji Restoration who now dedicates his life to atone for his past since in live free from violence and bloodshed.